A Survey on Large Language Model based Autonomous Agents: LLM-based Autonomous Agent Construction

 \quad $\bullet$ \textit{Hybrid Memory}.
-Hybrid memory clearly differentiates between short-term and long-term functions.
-The short-term component temporarily buffers recent perceptions, while long-term memory consolidates important information over time.
-For instance, \cite{park2023generative} employs a dual-layered memory structure to store an agent's experiences and knowledge, comprising a long-term memory and a short-term memory.
-Long-term memory is utilized to preserve the agent's understanding and summarization of the entire world, while short-term memory is employed to retain the agent's comprehension and annotations of individual events. {AgentSims} \cite{lin2023agentsims} also implements a hybrid memory architecture.
-The long-term memory utilizes a vector database to efficiently store and retrieve the episodic memories of each agent.
-LLMs are employed to realize the short-term memory and perform abstraction, validation, correction, and simulation tasks.
+This structure explicitly models the human short-term and long-term memories.
+The short-term memory temporarily buffers recent perceptions, while long-term memory consolidates important information over time.
+For instance, Generative Agent~\cite{park2023generative} employs a hybrid memory structure to facilitate agent behaviors.
+The short-term memory contains the context information about the agent current situations, while the long-term memory stores the agent past behaviors and thoughts, which can be retrieved according to the current events. {AgentSims}~\cite{lin2023agentsims} also implements a hybrid memory architecture.
+The information provided in the prompt can be considered as short-term memory.
+In order to enhance the storage capacity of memory, the authors propose a long-term memory system that utilizes a vector database, facilitating efficient storage and retrieval.
+Specifically, the agent's daily memories are encoded as embeddings and stored in the vector database.
+If the agent needs to recall its previous memories, the long-term memory system retrieves relevant information using embedding similarities.
+This process can improve the consistency of the agent's behavior.
 In {GITM}~\cite{zhu2023ghost}, the short-term memory stores the current trajectory, and the long-term memory saves reference plans summarized from successful prior trajectories.
 Long-term memory provides stable knowledge, while short-term memory allows flexible planning. {Reflexion}~\cite{shinn2023reflexion} utilizes a short-term sliding window to capture recent feedback and incorporates persistent long-term storage to retain condensed insights.
 This combination allows for the utilization of both detailed immediate experiences and high-level abstractions.
 SCM~\cite{liang2023unleashing} selectively activates the most relevant long-term knowledge to combine with short-term memory, enabling reasoning over complex contextual dialogues.
-SWIFTSAGE~\cite{lin2023swiftsage} employs a small LM to manage short-term memory for generating intuition and associative thinking, while utilizing a LLM for handling long-term memory to generate well-considered decisions.
+SimplyRetrieve~\cite{ng2023simplyretrieve} utilizes user queries as short-term memory and stores long-term memory using private knowledge bases.
+This design enhances the model accuracy while guaranteeing user privacy.
+MemorySandbox~\cite{huang2023memory} implements long-term and short-term memory to store different objects, which can then be accessed throughout various conversations.
+Users can create multiple conversations with different agents on the same canvas, facilitating the sharing of memory objects through a simple drag-and-drop interface.
+In practice, integrating both short-term and long-term memories can enhance an agent's ability for long-range reasoning and accumulation of valuable experiences, which are crucial for accomplishing tasks in complex environments.